stereoit/api-backend/README.md

 # Eventival backend

-This is experimental project where I learn about hexagonal architecture.
+This is experimental project where I learn about clean architecture.

-At this moment I am focusing to learn the concepts, have User model available with all basic operations (list, add..) expose via gRPC GW.
-Optionally through REST as well.
+At this moment I am focusing to learn the concepts, have User model available with all basic operations (list, add..) expose via gRPC GW and REST server as well.

 ## Prerequisities